 The mortgage-backed securities in which the Fund invests are also subject to risks associated with their structure and the nature of the underlying mortgages and the servicing of those mortgages; for this reason, many of the other risks described herein are relevant to the mortgage-backed securities to which the Fund has exposure.
 There is risk that the underlying debt securities will default.
 In the event of default, the holder of a mortgage-backed security may not have a security interest in the underlying collateral, and even if such a security interest exists, the recovery on repossessed collateral might be unavailable or inadequate to support payments on the underlying investments.
+During periods of deteriorating economic conditions, such as recessions or periods of rising unemployment, delinquencies and losses generally increase, sometimes dramatically, with respect to securitizations involving mortgage loans.
+For example, the COVID-19 pandemic has impacted, and is likely to continue to impact, loan repayment and default rates.
+See "Epidemic and Pandemic Risk."
 The risks and returns for investors like the Fund in mortgage-backed securities depend on the tranche in which the investor holds an interest.
 Many mortgage-backed securities in which the Fund invests may be difficult to value and may be deemed illiquid.
 Mortgage-backed securities may have the effect of magnifying the Fund's exposure to changes in the value of the underlying mortgages and may also result in increased volatility in the Fund's NAV.
 This means the Fund may have the potential for greater gains, as well as the potential for greater losses, than if the Fund owned the underlying mortgages directly.
 The value of an investment in the Fund may be more volatile and other risks tend to be compounded if and to the extent that the Fund is exposed to mortgage-backed securities.
 Any mishandling of related documentation by a servicer may also affect the rights of the security holders in and to the underlying collateral.